Paul-M-K/Craigslist_ML_project/README.md

 there are not too many strong corrolations, however, the corrolations may not by linear.
 So further investigation is neede
 ![corr](https://user-images.githubusercontent.com/20325116/87895552-9a8a8e00-c9fa-11ea-9a83-dfce40526118.png)

+more things to come!
+I just need to think more about what I am doing, and how I should present the data.